 Mould Prevention at Central QLD University

-DOAS (dedicated outdoor air systems) is a practice that is developing in humid climates to tackle IAQ (indoor air quality) issues especially regarding mould.
-The idea is to reduce the excessive power consumption of overcooling the large amounts of re-circulating airflows by utilising a desiccant DOAS dehumidifier to remove the moisture instead.
-This is a much more desirable as it is proven to substantially reduce your power bills.
-Seibu Giken DST dehumidifiers have a specialist desiccant which is effective at using waste heat and converting it into dehumidification capacity which is even sufficient to work in the tropics.
+DOAS (dedicated outdoor air systems) is a practice that is developing in humid climates to tackle IAQ (indoor air quality) issues, especially regarding mold.
+The idea is to reduce the excessive power consumption of overcooling the large amounts of re-circulating airflows by utilizing a desiccant DOAS dehumidifier to remove the moisture instead.
+This is much more desirable as it is proven to substantially reduce your power bills.
+Seibu Giken DST dehumidifiers have a specialist desiccant that is effective at using waste heat and converting it into dehumidification capacity which is even sufficient to work in the tropics.

-The Rockhampton Campus library at the Central Queensland University recently upgraded their library air supply with a desiccant DOAS that supplies the library with a space condition of below 50%RH which is the National library of Australia guidelines.
+The Rockhampton Campus library at Central Queensland University recently upgraded its library air supply with a desiccant DOAS that supplies the library with a space condition of below 50%RH which is the National Library of Australia guidelines.
 These units run off refrigeration heat and can easily be upgraded to solar.
-Where exhaust air is available, Seibu Giken DST also offer energy recovery ventilators which are resistant to VOC transfer and provide efficiency of 70-80% for latent and sensible heat as they are 100% counter flow devices.
+Where exhaust air is available, Seibu Giken DST also offers energy recovery ventilators that are resistant to VOC transfer and provide efficiency of 70-80% for latent and sensible heat as they are 100% counter flow devices.

 Newcastle University Library

 Similarly in moderate climate ventilation of libraries.
-3 off CFA122 chilled water desiccant units with 6000l/s capacity and onboard compressors for regeneration heat were used to keep out the humidity of the ventilation air, and maintains the required 50% rh in the library.
+3 off CFA122 chilled water desiccant units with 6000l/s capacity and onboard compressors for regeneration heat were used to keep out the humidity of the ventilation air and maintain the required 50% rh in the library.